• Silent Conversation

 SOLD

-This oil on canvas is housed in a wood frame that complements the subdued palette of the work beautifully.
+This oil on canvas is presented in a complementary slim wood frame, whose warm honey-toned shade complements the earthy palette.
 Both the painting and frame are in excellent vintage condition.

 We take great care in ensuring our listings are accurate and true to life.
 To read reviews by customers who have recently purchased artworks from us, click here.